 - Place a sieve over the pot and pour in the blended chiles.
 Use a spatula or spoon to push the blended chiles through the sieve, into the pot.
 If your blender is super strong you can skip this step but if you’re unsure don’t – you don’t want bits of chile skin in your birria.

-- Stir in the marjoram and oregano.
+- Stir in the marjoram, oregano and tomato.
 Taste and add salt if needed.
 Cover and continue to cook until the meat is tender and starting to come apart at the marbling.